Harvard University Press

-Harvard University Press seeks an experienced, entrepreneurial Executive Editor-at-Large to acquire 20 new books each year in a range of academic disciplines, with emphasis on topics of general intellectual and global interest.
-Reporting to the Editor-in-Chief and working from the Press’s Cambridge MA offices, the Executive Editor collaborates with the Press's internal Editorial Committee and a university-wide faculty board to build a strong list at the forefront of scholarship.
-The successful candidate will demonstrate familiarity with HUP's publication program and will propose a set of fields as the primary focus of his or her acquisitions effort.
+Harvard University Press seeks an experienced, entrepreneurial editor to acquire 20 new books each year in a range of academic fields, with emphasis on books of general intellectual and global interest.
+Reporting to the Editor-in-Chief, the Executive Editor works closely with the Press's internal Editorial Committee and a university-wide faculty board to establish academic priorities and build a list at the forefront of scholarship, consistent with the standards of one of the world's great universities.
+The successful candidate will demonstrate familiarity with HUP's range of publications and will propose a set of fields as the primary focus of his or her acquisitions effort.